-Many have asked: what does burning incense mean?
+Many have asked: in the context of starting my meditation practice at home, what does burning incense mean?
 What does anything we do as human beings "mean"?
 In a sense, everything we do is a ritual.
 Ritual is an important part of living, even small rituals that may seem inconsequential.
 The insignificance of offering a stick of incense is key.
 It doesn't move you any closer to stated goals.
 It doesn't seem to address your current concerns, whether they are about personal relationships or world hunger.
 Yet, offering -- without expectation of something in return for your gesture -- is training in generosity, the act of letting go.

 2. Spark appreciation